Alicia Silverstone: 1990s

 Silverstone had three other film releases in 1995—Le Nouveau monde, Hideaway and The Babysitter.
-The French drama about Americans Le Nouveau monde saw her play the love interest of a French boy.
-In the film adaptation of the novel by Dean Koontz, Hideaway, she took on the role of the daughter of a man who dies in a car accident and is revived two hours later, and the film The Babysitter was a B erotic thriller directed by Guy Ferland based on the eponymous short story by Robert Coover in his 1969 collection Pricksongs and Descants.
+Le Nouveau monde, which is a French drama about Americans, saw her play the love interest of a French boy.
+In the film adaptation of the novel by Dean Koontz, Hideaway, she took on the role of the daughter of a man who dies in a car accident and is revived two hours later.
+The film The Babysitter was a B erotic thriller directed by Guy Ferland based on the eponymous short story by Robert Coover in his 1969 collection Pricksongs and Descants.

 In 1996, she starred in the direct-to-video thriller True Crime as a Catholic school student searching for a murderer of teenage girls.
-Her next role was Barbara Gordon/Batgirl in Batman & Robin (1997).
+Her next role was Barbara Wilson/Batgirl in Batman & Robin (1997).
 Budgeted at $160 million, the film grossed a modest $238 million worldwide, and her turn as Batgirl received polarized reviews from critics, who also considered the film to be one of the worst films of all time.
-Silverstone won a Razzie Award for Worst Supporting Actress, but received a Blimp Award at the Kid's Choice Awards for the role.
+Silverstone won a Razzie Award for Worst Supporting Actress, but received a Blimp Award at the Kids' Choice Awards for the role.

-Also in 1997, the first movie by Silverstone's production company, Excess Baggage, was released.
-In the film, she plays a neglected young woman who stages her own kidnapping to get her father's attention, only to actually be kidnapped by a car thief.
+Also in 1997, the first film by Silverstone's production company, Excess Baggage, was released.
+In the film, she plays a neglected young woman who stages her own kidnapping to get her wealthy father's attention, only to actually be kidnapped by a car thief.
 The film only grossed $14.5 million in North America, and received mediocre reviews from critics; Roger Ebert mentioned that she was "no better than OK" as he felt that she was miscast.
-Silverstone starred as the female lead in the romantic comedy Blast from the Past (1999), directed by Hugh Wilson and co-starring Brendan Fraser, Christopher Walken, and Sissy Spacek.
+Silverstone starred as the female lead in the romantic comedy Blast from the Past (1999), directed by Hugh Wilson and co-starring Brendan Fraser, Christopher Walken and Sissy Spacek.
 Critical response towards the film was mixed, while it made a modest $40 million globally.
-The New York Post noted in its review that Silverstone "proves wrong anyone who gave up on her because of her ill-fated turn in the awful Batman and Robin.
-She's quite believable as a tough chick who's seen enough of life to give up on romance."